wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 -->

 ## The `render()` Method and the `request` Context
 When writing views we have used a number of different methods, the preferred way is to use the Django shortcut method `render()`.
 The `render()` method requires that you pass through the `request` as the first argument.
 The `request` context houses a lot of information regarding the session, the user, etc, see the [Official Django Documentation on Request objects](https://docs.djangoproject.com/en/1.9/ref/request-response/#httprequest-objects).
 By passing the `request` through to the template mean that you will also have access to such information when creating templates.
 In the next chapter we will access information about the `user` - but for now check through all of your views and make sure that they have been implemented using the `render()` method.
-Otherwise, your templates wont have the information we need later on.
+Otherwise, your templates won't have the information we need later on.

 I> ### Render and Context
 I> As a quick example of the checks you must carry out, have a look at the `about()` view.
 Initially, this was implemented with a hard-coded string response, as shown below.
 Note that we only send the string - we don't make use of the request passed as the `request` parameter.